 The above documentation gives the underwriter the “whys” that will allow him or her to make an informed decision about the borrower’s credibility.

 Closing is the last piece of the puzzle.
 At closing, the formalities of your real estate transaction are concluded and the home is legally yours.
 A closing agent is present to the walk borrowers through the paperwork and to answer any questions that come up throughout the process.
-Click here for more info on what happens at the closing table.

 If you have any specific questions you would like to be addressed please feel free to contact any of our Mortgage Bankers at your convenience.